ORNL/SYCLhash/docs/allocator.rst

 use is for hash-tables, where adding a key to a bucket requires one new slot.

-It maintains 2 data structures:

-  * A giant vector of `Cell` data.

-  * A *free-list* of `uint32_t` bitmasks.
+It maintains a *free-list* of `uint32_t` bitmasks.
 Each bit corresponds to a cell.
 If a bit is on, then the cell is occupied.

 Memory addresses (type `uin32_t n`), index cells, and are decoded as you might expect::